-- You do not need to peel fingerling potatoes.
+Do I need to peel potatoes?
+You do not need to peel fingerling potatoes.
 So just chop, wash, toss and bake.
 The skin is what gives the crispy texture, so keep it on!

-- When I say “sprig” of rosemary, I mean 1 small “stalk.”
+How much is a sprig?
+When I say “sprig” of rosemary, I mean 1 small “stalk.”
 The terminology is a bit weird for herbs, but you want one whole stem with all of the little leaves attached.
 You can see in the photos that I have just chopped it into little chunks and place it around evenly over the potatoes.

 Try these recipes next!

 If you want more recipes straight to your inbox, be sure to subscribe to my email list.
 As always, tag me on instagram if you make this recipe so I can see your creation!
 Don’t forget to leave a comment and rating if you enjoy this recipe!

 - Preheat the oven to 400 degrees Fahrenheit.